SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 ## <a id="create" />Create activity

 The flow can automatically create a follow-up, request, and/or sale on the contact according to settings.
+By connecting CRM activities and notifications, your organization can bridge the gap between marketing and sales.
+Creating activities also lets you focus on contacts who are engaged and wants it​.

 ### Create follow-up

+Example: Set up a free consultation on the first available time in Our contact’s diary.
+They will be notified in the **Notifications** panel​.

 1. Drag the **Create follow-up** box from the step menu and drop it into an available slot in the flowchart.
 1. Enter a title.